Vikash-8090-Yadav/NeoClub/README.md

 #  💡Introduction

-Its a treasury Management Dapp which helps small startups & students to raise funds.
+Its a Dao based  treasury Management Dapp which helps small startups & students to raise funds.
 ALl the funds distribution is based  on the basis of the vote.